 - Making a valuable contribution to the local community by volunteering in a local school

-- Experiencing life in a relatively unknown, and developing, part of Latin America, exploring the culture and learning from local people
+- Experiencing life in a developing part of Latin America, exploring the culture and learning from local people

 - Living within the community with a welcoming Chilean family

 Living in a Spanish speaking country is the fastest way to learn or improve your Spanish.
 Before you move in with your host family, you will have two nights to adjust to the Chilean way of life whilst staying in a hostel.
-During this time, you will take part in planned activities that will help you to meet locals in your area.
-Typical activities include biking, taking part in a cooking class and planning classes at the local university.
-Throughout your time in Chile, you will learn Spanish with weekly 30-minute conversational Spanish classes.
+During this time, you will take part in planned activities to help you meet the locals in your area.
+Typical activities include cycling, cooking classes and lesson planning at the nearby university.

 Teaching English in Chile is an exciting way to spend your time abroad.
 Volunteers help in selected primary and secondary schools in a friendly city of around 60,000 inhabitants.

 Living with a host family is the highlight for many volunteers, as you live as a local, and not a short-term visitor.
 The families are welcoming and enjoy having visitors, supplying plenty of delicious meals and chatting with the volunteers.
 Many Chilean families host Oyster volunteers each year.
 Our Oyster representatives and their family live just outside the town and add a further welcome, friendship, and support.

 The town of Coyhaique is a fun place to be with plenty of cafés and restaurants and surrounded by mountains and a national park.
 Many volunteers travel down to the Torres del Paine National Park and get involved in trekking, rafting, glacier hiking and so much more in Patagonia!
 Our representatives can give you advice on any trips that you want to get involved in.

 Volunteers are also drawn to this part of Chile as it so far off the beaten track and not on the way to anywhere else (except Terra del Fuego and Antarctica).
 Patagonia is still not somewhere many travelers go to.
 The scenery is breathtaking and includes, glaciers, mountains, and rivers with a backdrop of constantly changing light thanks to its varied weather.